aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/30-hello-cdk/200-lambda.md

 1. Create a directory `lambda` in the root of your project tree (next to `bin` and `lib`).
+2. Add `!lambda/*.js` to the `.gitignore` file.
+This ensures that your Lambda assets are discoverable during the Pipelines section of this tutorial.
-2. Add a file called `lambda/hello.js` with the following contents:
+3. Add a file called `lambda/hello.js` with the following contents:

 ---
 ```js